 Introduction to Calabasas, California

 This area was originally inhabited by the Chumash Indians.
-They named it Calabasas - some say that in Indian it translates into "where the wild geese fly"; and in Spanish it means "pumpkin".
+They named it Calabasas - some say that in the Chumash's native dialect, the name imeans "where the wild geese fly."
+In Spanish, it means "pumpkin."
 Modern settlements started developing after the arrival of Spanish explorers in the 1700s.

 Calabasas and nearby Attractions